 Everyone understands that this verse is speaking about the abundant life of a restored relationship with God himself, our Father in Heaven.
 The word abundantly is translated from the Greek ερισσός with the root περί which is transliterated as perissós.
 This word means beyond, superabundant in quantity or superior in quality, excessive, preeminent, exceeding abundantly above, more abundantly, advantage, exceedingly, very highly, beyond measure, more, even superfluous.
 Superfluous?
 Yes!
 Unnecessarily extravagant!
 Jesus came to give us life pouring over the brim.
 Oh yeah!
 I'll take a flood of that!

 The point is that this is the life that Christ calls us to live now, right now, this moment and every moment.
 He wants us to know and have confidence that we are entirely and unconditionally loved by God so much that even our trials on earth are abundantly blessed with his awesome purpose.
 Jesus came that you and I "may have life, and may have it super-abundantly, exceedingly, highly, beyond measure."
 Again Jesus and his messenger John are not peddling tickets to Heaven or get-out-of-Hell cards!
 Western, capitalistic, and fearful thinking are naturally wired to 'close' the sale and settle the 'deal' so that we put our minds at rest and get back to our lives.
+Why would we ever reduce the gospel to the likeness of an eternal time-share vacation purchase?
 Instead, Jesus wants to give us life that we do not even have without him, life rooted in a loving relationship with God himself.

 And now the first verse of John's hat trick... the most abused, the most mistreated, the most misunderstood verse in the history of Christianity.... yes our very own John 3:16 (WEB).